 Most people will be familiar with the concept of a SWOT analysis, whether you learnt about the technique as a student, or have had to complete one as part of your job.

-If you’ve not heard of a SWOT analysis, it stands for ‘Strengths, Weaknesses, Opportunities and Threats’.
+But if you’ve not heard of a SWOT analysis, it stands for ‘Strengths, Weaknesses, Opportunities and Threats.’

-Completing one for your business, product or service will show you exactly what you can improve on, what you’re doing well, the opportunities for improvement and what could be a factor in ruining your chances of continued success.
+Completing one for your business, product or service will show you what you’re doing well, the opportunities for improvement and what could be a factor in ruining your chances of continued success.

 With this in mind, a SWOT analysis offers a concrete, real-world audit of a company, alongside a scan of its relative standing within its market.